Roll Over Beethoven: The Beatles

 In 1994, the Beatles released a live version of "Roll Over Beethoven" on Live at the BBC.
 This version had been recorded on February 28, 1964, and broadcast on March 30, 1964, as part of a BBC series starring the Beatles called From Us to You.
 This version of "Roll Over Beethoven" was used in the film Superman III, directed by Richard Lester, who also directed the Beatles' first two films, A Hard Day's Night and Help!.
-The following year, a live version from an October 1963 performance at the Karlaplansstudion in Stockholm was released on Anthology 1.
+In 1995, a live version from an October 1963 performance at the Karlaplansstudion in Stockholm was released on Anthology 1.